The two-gap BCS model in the large-$N$ approximation within a field-theory approach: INTRODUCTION

-Here, we derive the critical temperature of the BCS model.
+\textbf{The Critical Temperature}. - Here, we derive the critical temperature of the BCS model.
 In order to do so, we return to its effective potential at zero temperature in Eq.~(\ref{Veff1}).
 Nevertheless, here, we separate the $\omega$ and $k$ integrals, hence,

 We shall introduce the Matsubara frequencies in the so-called imaginary-time formalism.
 First, let us perform a Wick rotation given by $\omega\rightarrow -i\omega$.
 Thereafter, we use $\omega\rightarrow \omega_n=(2n+1)\pi T$, where $n=0,1,2,..$ is an integer and